syntevo/blog/_posts/2025/2025-06-26-non-commercial-full-version.md

 At Syntevo, we're not just building a Git client, we believe that Git should be accessible to everyone.
 Whether you're writing code to teach the next generation, contributing to open source, or working on charitable initiatives - your work matters.
 And we want to support it.

-That's why we are now offering the full version of SmartGit **completely free of charge** for:
+That's why, starting with SmartGit 25.1 (currently in Preview), we are offering SmartGit's full feature set completely free of charge for:

 * ***Academic users** – students, schools, universities
 * **Open-source developers and projects**